 As you have likely noted above, I have already identified several "Course Objectives" (knowledges, skills, and the like) that I hope students will possess by the end of the course.
 We will talk through these objectives, and add additional ones if desired by the class, in our first session (Jan.
 11).
 The assignments that students will be completing over the course of the semester will focus on developing the skills and conceptual frameworks laid out in the Course Objectives.
 When I assess student work in this course, I will provide substantive comments upon it, but no formal grade.
 If the work does not meet the standards required of a third-year university course (and the assignment / course objectives), you will be asked to revise and resubmit.
+Resubmissions should be completed within a week of receipt of feedback (though exceptions will be made on medical or compassionate grounds).

-By the end of the class, students will assemble a portfolio of the evidence of classroom learning and, in particular, of progress towards achieving our course's learning goals (template to be provided) and submit it on Brightspace (due on the last day of class).
+By the end of the class, students will assemble a portfolio of the evidence of classroom learning, and in particular, of progress towards achieving our course's learning goals (full guidelines for this assignment can be found on our course page).
+These portfolios will be submitted on Brightspace at semester's end.
 In their portfolios, students will suggest final grades for themselves, drawing upon this evidence.
 During the exam period, I will schedule 10-minute meetings with each student (via Zoom), during which we will review these portfolios and decide upon final grades.
-In the case of a disparity between a student's assessment of their own work and my own (as per the course goals), I reserve the right to adjust the final grade; that said, university educators who have experimented with this assessment strategy suggest that doing so is rarely necessary.
+In the case of a disparity between a student's assessment of their own work and my own (as per the course goals), I reserve the right to adjust the final grade; that said, in both my experience and that of other university educators who have experimented with this assessment strategy, doing so is rarely necessary.

-IMPORTANT NOTE (re. grade anxiety): I realize that many students in this course are, understandably, concerned about grades; after all, they often determine access to scholarships, competitive graduate program, and the like.
+IMPORTANT NOTE (re. grade anxiety): I realize that many students in this course are, understandably, concerned about grades; after all, university marks often determine access to scholarships, competitive graduate programs, and the like.
 Since the goal of ungrading is to create a more holistic, intellectually compelling learning environment, anything that leads to greater student anxiety is obviously counterproductive.
 As such, please note that I am always willing to discuss your standing in the course with you.
 In such a discussion, we will review the assignments that you have already submitted and talk through an appropriate final grade based on your work to date, as well as ways that current and subsequent assignments could be improved.
+To reiterate: if you do the work, you will receive the grade that you are seeking.